Úvalno

 Úvalno (Lobenstein) is a municipality and village in Bruntál District in the Moravian-Silesian Region of the Czech Republic.
 It has about 1,000 inhabitants.

 Geography

 Úvalno is located about 16 km northwest from Opava and 42 km northwest from Ostrava, on the border with Poland.
 It lies mostly in the Nízký Jeseník range, only a small eastern part extends into the Opava Hilly Land.
 The highest point is at 435 m above sea level.
-The Czech-Polish border is formed by the Opava River.
+The Czech–Polish border is formed here by the Opava River.

 History

 The first written mention of Úvalno is from 1238.

 Before World War II, the municipality had a German majority.
 After the war, the German-speaking inhabitants were expelled and Úvalno was repopulated by Czechs.

 Transport

-The I/57 road (the section from Opava to Krnov) passes through the municipality.
+The I/57 road (the section from Opava to Krnov) runs through the municipality.

 Úvalno is located on the Opava–Rýmařov railway line.